 I met a guy, who knew a guy who was carjacked outside of Springfield, Colorado in the 1930’s and dumped out on the prairie somewhere on the way to Amarillo.
-Turns out, Pretty Boyd Floyd was the one who pushed him out the door…. there are million stories out there on the plains, you just need to ride them to find them!
+Turns out, notorious gangster, Pretty Boyd Floyd was the man who pushed him out the door.
+There are million stories about the plains, you just need to ride them to find them!

 The Pedal the Plains offers cyclists a way to connect with a part of Colorado and history that just doesn’t get the headlines unless maybe they are bit more notorious in nature.
 Unfortunately.

-The Plains are more than a home for irrigated corn and sugar beet crops–now becoming mixed in with hemp.
-The Plains are more than countless square miles of flat semi-arid land very sparsely dotted with tiny oasis’s of trees that protect small farm houses.
+The Plains are more than a home for irrigated corn and sugar beet crops, now becoming mixed with hemp.
+The Plains are more than countless square miles of flat semi-arid land very sparsely dotted with tiny oasis’s of trees protecting small farm houses.
 The Plains are more than vacated small towns grasping for life and longing for a return to vibrancy while still harboring a charm and a way of life that is quite refreshing and relaxing.

-The Plains are stories, are people facing hardships and challenges thrown at them like the stiff southerly breeze that made our ride between Holly and Springfield take twice as long as it should’ve.
+The Plains are stories and full of people facing hardships and challenges thrown at them like the stiff southerly breeze that made our ride between Holly and Springfield take twice as long as it should’ve.
 Maybe like the rancher a century ago using twice the team of horses to turn over the hard soil, we rode flat roads in our small chain ring to fight the hot air blowing in our faces for about 70 of the 108 mile day.

-But during those tough miles peering through sweaty sunglasses and the mirages on the hot, black roads when I literally hallucinated that a road sign 200 yards away was a water tower of a distant town marking what I thought would be our next aid station, it hit me.
+But during those tough miles, peering through sweaty sunglasses at mirages baking off the hot, black roads, when I literally hallucinated that a road sign 200 yards away was a water tower of a distant town, the grandeur of this ride hit me.

 We were pioneers for a day.
 We got to feel that feeling of infinity.
 To experience the landscape like the Road Runner cartoons that kept going by and never changing.
 This was the opportunity to reach back in time and imagine ourselves on a wagon train struggling as we bounced and toiled through the prairie cutting a path of maybe ten miles a day.
 A chance to feel the heat and sweat those pioneers endured for weeks on end with no oasis even known.

 Riding the Pedal the Plains gives you chance to learn if you let it.
 But more, it gives you a chance to feel something new.
-If you let it.
-In Holly we stayed at the high school grounds, everyone in tents but me.
+In Holly we stayed on the high school grounds; everyone in tents but me.
 I chose to do it cowboy style and threw my sleeping bag on a mat in the grass.
 I wanted to feel the stars and air and soak it up.
-It was glorious to wake up in the middle of the night and see a deep blanket of stars.
+It was glorious to wake up in the middle of the night and with a deep blanket of stars.